 After graduating from college, Meiko went straight to work as an office lady, but she can't help feeling there should be something more to life.
-Determined to find a worthier goal, she quits work, but can she actually make her neubulous dreams come true- and how will her sudden decision affect her relationship with her boyfriend Taneda?
+Determined to find a worthier goal, she quits work, but can she actually make her nebulous dreams come true- and how will her sudden decision affect her relationship with her boyfriend Taneda?

 Solanin was nominated for the 2009 Eisner Award for Best U.S. Edition of International Material Japan.
 The series also received a live-action adaptation directed by Takahiro Miki which was released on April 3rd, 2010.

 The manga was published in English by VIZ Media under the VIZ Signature imprint in an omnibus on October 21, 2008; in Brazilian Portuguese by L&PM Pocket from November 2011 to December 2011; and in Polish by Hanami since October 2009 to February 2010.

 Asano Inio's Solanin captures people in a pivotal moment in their lives.
 The early twenties.
 That awful precipitous moment of our lives when we are suddenly hit by pangs of self-doubt and uncertainty about our future, our path in life, all the more pangy because we've already been forced to study subjects we may or may not give a shit about and passed college and university and have been pushed into the wide world so there's no going back.

 But there is going sideways.
 Speaking of sideways, Asano's stories feature elements that are so out of left-field it prevents his manga from falling